contiki-ng/contiki-ng/tools/readthedocs/doc/programming/Antelope.md

+# Antelope

 [Antelope](http://dl.acm.org/citation.cfm?id=2070974) is a lightweight, relational database management system for resource-constrained IoT devices.
-It has been designed to run on top of a file system such as [Coffee](https://github.com/contiki-ng/contiki-ng/wiki/Documentation:-Coffee).
+It has been designed to run on top of a file system such as [Coffee](/doc/programming/Coffee).

 ## Programming Antelope